 Productivity, after all, requires a product, which in the case of thinking, is almost always remote.

 We’re constantly defining and creating ourselves through our engagement with the world.
-But self-construction and self-organization happen every bit as much in our mental workshops as they do through our direct, physical interactions with the environment.
+But self-construction and self-organization happen every bit as much in our mental workshops as they do through our direct, material interactions with the environment.

 The more we demand “accountability” from educators and students, the more we fail to leave the space for young people to learn to grok and direct their own self-constructive processes.